3mdeb/news-and-ideas/_posts/2018-08-11-xen-debugging-and-development-environment.md

 Internet is not straight forward about best method, [Xen documentation](https://wiki.xenproject.org/wiki/Compiling_Xen_From_Source) since I couldn't build Xen with `make debball`.

-I chose the section option and for that purpose I have prepared a Docker container with all required packages.
-See [3mdeb/xen-docker](TBD)
+I chose the second option and for that purpose I have prepared a Docker container with all required packages.
+See [3mdeb/xen-docker](https://github.com/3mdeb/xen-docker)

 Despite that I still encountered some issues with building:

 ```
 /usr/include/features.h:364:25: fatal error: sys/cdefs.h: No such file or directory